 This registration is incorporated with the nationwide database of the National Marine Fishing Service.

 Again, what is the fine for fishing without a license?
-The fine for fishing without a license in the different states in the U.S. are similar in some aspects.
+The fine for fishing without a license in the different states in the U.S. is similar in some aspects.
 The fine for fishing without a license in the U.S. is between $15 and $12,000, including a $20 to $1,000 or less fine for each fish caught.

 If you go to court, you will have to pay too for the lawsuit as well.
 In cases of non-payment, the court could incarcerate you.